D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You must ensure that no security member, including network admins can delete any resources hosted in `company1-network-rg`.
-The solution must provide minimal onging admin effort.
+The solution must provide minimal ongoing admin effort.

 What shouuld you do?